 9. Offer An Instant Energy Boost

 Bananas are a combination of complex carbs, amino acids, natural sugars, and other minerals that give an energy boost.
 The carbs in bananas are slowly released into the blood, providing a sustained supply of energy.
 Even whole grain bread and pasta contain slow-release carbs.

-Bananas also contain nutrients that are vital post a workout – these nutrients aid muscle repair and balance water retention, thus serving to be an excellent post-workout snack.
-In fact, research says that just two bananas can give you enough energy for a strenuous 90-minute workout (39).
+Bananas also contain nutrients that are vital after a workout – these nutrients aid muscle repair and balance water retention, thus serving to be an excellent post-workout snack.
+In fact, research says that just two bananas can give you enough energy for a strenuous 90-minute workout (40).

 According to a report by the Appalachian State University, bananas could be as beneficial as sports drinks (41).
 Another report by the Harvard Medical School says that bananas can have benefits absent in most sports drinks.
 The fruit contains antioxidants and a healthier blend of sugars (and fiber and vitamin B6) that can further help sustain energy.